HOW DOES MBE WORK FOR YOU?

 How much you save is based on your own costs.
 The accountant above got $1000 of goods and services which mainly costs time.
 At a 30% cost of goods sold, you have $300 cash invested in every $1000 of sales.
 If you earned and spent $1000 barter dollars, you would have gotten $1000 of buying power that only cost you $300 cash out of pocket plus our small fees.
 That’s pretty tough to beat.

 Many ask how to get started.
 We offer our members a 0% line of credit which will allow you to spend trade prior to making a sale.
 There is no monthly minimum required and no additional fees accrued by having a negative balance.
 The negative balance just sits there until someone down the road spends trade with you.

 The use of our online platform and barter dollars give another very distinct advantage over one on one trading.
 The software we use is also used by other barter companies across the US and outside the US.
-That means, you can earn barter dollars from anyone in Topeka and spend them with a company who might be in Florida.
+That means, you can earn barter dollars from anyone locally and spend them with a company who might be in Florida.
 Same goes for sales.
-You can sell on trade to a business in California and spend it in Topeka.
+You can sell on trade to a business in California and spend here at home.